Causes and Symptoms of Chronic Pancreatitis

 Symptoms of Chronic Pancreatitis

-Chronic pancreatitis symptoms can vary, but the main symptom of chronic pancreatitis is severe abdominal pain in the upper right abdomen that radiates to the back.
+Chronic pancreatitis symptoms can vary, but the main symptom of chronic pancreatitis is severe abdominal pain in the upper abdomen that radiates to the back.

 People with chronic pancreatitis may experience the following symptoms: